tbondois/odoo-ripcord/README.md

 ## Supported versions

 This library should work with at least Odoo 8.0 and 11.0.
-It can be used in framework like Symfony.
-In Magento2, inject ClientFactory in dependencies.
+It can be used in framework like Symfony, Laravel & Magento2.
 If you find any incompatibilities, please create an issue or submit a pull request.

 ## Usage

-Instantiate a new client.
+- Instantiate a new client via instance itself

 ```php
 use Ripoo\Client;